jhagas/ESPSupabase/README.md

 ## Installation

-CLone this repo and copy the `Supabase` directory - consisting of a single `Supabase.h` and `Supabase.cpp` - to your local arduino library directory.
+CLone this repo and copy the `src` directory - consisting of a single `Supabase.h` and `Supabase.cpp` - to your local arduino library directory.

 In the same directory, create a `Secrets.h` file that contain your